Skip to main content

 • For a complete example of the configuration file, see the downloaded template.

-6. On the "Mapping" tab, choose different operations based on the selected replication type, and click Save and Pre-Check.
-If the source and target data sources are updated during mapping configuration, click Refresh Metadata in the upper-right corner of the page to refresh the source and target data source information.
+6. On the "Mapping" tab, configure the mapping that matches the selected replication type, then click Save and Pre-Check.
+If source or target metadata changes while you configure mappings, click Refresh Metadata to refresh the metadata.

 • Includes Schema: Configure the table name after synchronization to the target data source.

 • Does not include Schema: The system selects the database with the same name in the target data source by default.
-If no such database exists, you need to manually select the target database.
+If no such database exists, select the target database manually.
 The table names and column names in the target database must match the synchronization objects.
-If they do not match, you can manually map the table names and column names.
+If they do not match, map the table names and column names manually.

-• Click Mapping & Filtering on the right side of the page to customize the column names after synchronization to the target data source.
+• Click Mapping & Filtering to customize the column names after synchronization to the target data source.

 • Click the replace_tablename icon to the right of "Target Table" to search for a table name and replace it with the target name.

-• Enter a table name in the Search Table text box in the upper-right corner to quickly locate the target table.
+• Enter a table name in the Search Table text box to quickly locate the target table.

-• Click Batch Configuration in the upper-right corner to define common rules in batches, such as table name and column name case conversion, prefix or suffix addition, and replacement, so that mapping configuration can be applied uniformly to a large number of tables and columns.
+• Click Batch Configuration to define common rules in batches, such as table or column name case conversion, prefix or suffix addition, and replacement.
+Use batch rules to apply consistent mapping to a large number of tables and columns.

 • Schema: Starts after schema replication is complete.